web3privacy/docs/src/content/docs/membership/index.md

 1. Submit the annual fee of 100 EUR to one of the addresses provided below.

-2. [Direct message us on Twitter](https://twitter.com/web3privacy) indicating your preference for a private or public membership status, along with your preferred t-shirt size (M-L-XL)
+2. [DM us on Twitter](https://twitter.com/web3privacy) indicating your preference for a private/public membership status, along with your preferred t-shirt size (M-L-XL)

 3. Done!